LabRitz/roomier/README.md

 The `production` deployment of this repo is hosted [here](https://roomier.onrender.com) and `development` can be accessed [here](https://roomier-dev.onrender.com).

 Currently, the team is hard at work on updating the user interface and including a search functionality for existing posts.
-We're doing research on connecting different user social profiles like Instagram, Facebook, etc. for a more open social experience.
+We're experimenting with visualizing useful key metrics to help end users make informative decisions.
+We're also doing research on connecting different user social profiles like Instagram, Facebook, etc. for a more open social experience.

 # Authors